jonuwz/splunk-k8s-connect-experiment/README.md

 This creates an app that logs a few events a second in a namespace called `test`

 By default the events go to the main index, but by setting an aoontation on the namespace, the events will be routed to an index of your choice.
+In this case we are saying to send logs to the test index - **You need to create the index called test for this to work**

 ```bash
 kubectl annotate ns/test splunk.com/index=test